Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Debian v.s.
 AlmaLinux OS's on Water-Ice MD and Ab-initio Siesta ##

-We have tested the linux operating systems of AlmaLinux-9 and Debian-12.
+In this directory, we have tested the two linux operating systems of AlmaLinux-9 and Debian-12.
 They run quite well in normal operations, but some errors will appear in AlmaLinux while Debian runs with success, as shown below.